playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 const html = `<a href="${href}">Email Us</a>`;
 ```

-## Implementing the Error Handler
+## Implementing the Error Handler {#challenge-implementing-error-handler}

-With an plan of attack outlined, let's take a step back and evaluate how we'll implement our error handler in the first place.
+With a plan of attack outlined, let's take a step back and evaluate how we'll implement our error handler in the first place.

 Remember: Implement first, increment second.